apache/skywalking-satellite/docs/design/module_design.md

 - a normal plugin instance is only be used in a fixed module of the fixed namespaces.

 ### Sharing plugin
-Nowadays, there are 2 sharing plugins in Satellite, which are server plugins and client plugins.
+Nowadays, there are 2 kinds of sharing plugins in Satellite, which are server plugins and client plugins.
 The reason why they are sharing plugins is to reduce the resource cost in connection.
 Server plugins are sharing with the ReceiverGatherer modules in the different namespaces to receive the external requests.
 And the client plugins is sharing with the Sender modules in the different namespaces to connect with external services, such as Kafka and OAP.

 ```
            Sharing Server                      Sharing Client